USS Dace (SS-247): 1944

 Dace cleared Brisbane on 1 September on her fifth and most successful war patrol.
 She topped up her fuel tanks at Darwin, Australia on 10 September, and sailed for the exacting task of sweeping mines in Palawan Passage and Balabac Strait.
 From 27 September – 3 October, she put in at Mios Woendi to repair her gyrocompass, returning to her patrol area on 10 October.
 Four days later, she attacked a convoy of seven ships, sinking two and heavily damaging a third.

 She now joined Darter in an action which brought both submarines the Navy Unit Commendation.
 On 23 October, they contacted the Japanese Center Force approaching the Palawan Passage for the attack on the Leyte landings.
 Since the location of this Japanese force had been unknown for several days, the contact report reported by Dace and Darter was significant.
 The two submarines closed the task force, and Darter attacked first, sinking Atago and damaging Takao.
 Dace followed with a torpedo attack that sank Maya, then went deep to avoid counterattacking destroyers.
 Continuing to track their target, hoping for a chance to finish off Takao, the two submarines worked through the Palawan Passage.
 Darter ran aground.
 With the area full of searching enemy ships, Dace took Darter's men off, then fired torpedoes at her to destroy her.
-Before diving to avoid a patrolling Japanese aircraft, which had bombed Darter.
-Dace sailed on for Fremantle, Western Australia, arriving on 6 November.
+She dove to avoid a patrolling Japanese aircraft, which had bombed Darter.
+Dace sailed on for Fremantle Harbour, Western Australia, arriving on 6 November.

 Dace cleared Fremantle on 2 December on her sixth war patrol.
 She scouted along the Singapore-Hong Kong shipping lane, then sailed on to mine the channel between Palau Gambir and the mainland.
 Finishing that task on 16 December, Dace heard loud explosions from the mined area late in the afternoon.
 Three days later, while preparing to attack an eight-ship convoy, Dace was violently shaken by four depth charges or bombs.
 She went deep, hitting bottom, and while waiting there for the escorts to break off their attack, she was bumped, turned, scraped, and clanked along the bottom by the strong current.
 Somehow the enemy did not detect her and the sub was able to surface later, repair minor damage, and sail on to patrol farther north.
 On 28 December, she sank Nosaki and damaged a freighter in the same convoy.
 She put in at Saipan for fuel on 17 January 1945, and reached Pearl Harbor on 28 January.